mrciolino/wiki-backup/Seasons.md

 - Discovering the Well of Many Worlds and the crack in the sky.

 #### Key Lore:
-- Mead, Os's close ally, defeats Frederina at Castle Arnsworth and later retires to open the Three Swishes tavern in FIWIC.
+- Mead, Os's close ally, defeats Frederina at Castle Arnsworth and later retires to open the Three Swishes tavern in Fywick.
 - The party learns of a greater illithid threat beyond Darmuth.
 - The devastation vermin (giant insectoid colossi) are introduced during early interdimensional travels.